aimms/how-to/Articles/155/155-Catering-unresponsive-server-unstable-connection.rst

 #.
 The action associated with the button is executing the procedure ``pr_ButtonComputation``.

 #.
-This procedure will call another procedure ``pr_DelegateComputation`` that will handle the delegation to an AIMMS PRO server.
+This procedure will call another procedure ``pr_DelegateComputation`` that will handle the delegation to an AIMMS Cloud.
 This is the procedure with the ``pro::DelegateToServer`` call.

 #.
 Finally, the procedure that contains the actual computation ``pr_Computation`` is called.
 This is a very trivial procedure in this example but usually contains a ``solve`` statement.